libpqxx

 Reference to one row in a result.

-A row represents one row (also called a row) in a query result set.
-It also acts as a container mapping column numbers or names to field values (see below):
+A row also acts as a container, mapping column numbers or names to field values:

 cout << row["date"].c_str() << ": " << row["name"].c_str() << endl;